modocache/LLVMPlayground/README.md

 # LLVMPlayground

-This is a CMake project I use to experiment with LLVM libraries, by writing small example programs that use them.
+This is a CMake project I use to experiment with LLVM and Clang libraries, by writing small example programs that use them.

 To use it yourself: